AustralianBioCommons/2025-ABACBS-workshop/_episodes/27-function_annotation.md

 ## Download structure predictions

-Download the `sample0_alphafold2.pdb` file located in the `output/alphafold2/standard/sample0/` directory.
+1. Download the `sample0_alphafold2.pdb` file located in the `output/alphafold2/standard/sample0/` directory.
 You can find the file by navigating to the `output/alphafold2/standard/sample0/` directory in the VS-code file browser on the left-hand panel.

-Right-click the `sample0_alphafold2.pdb` file and select `Download`.
+2. Right-click the `sample0_alphafold2.pdb` file and select `Download`.

 ## Foldseek

 The [Foldseek server](https://search.foldseek.com/search) is extremely fast and useful for identifying structural matches across a range of experimental and predicted structure databases.

+> ## Careful
+>
+> When deciding to send data to an external service, it is important to understand:
+> - How the data will be handled (e.g. transferred, processed, stored, secured), and
+> - If it is appropriate to submit the data to the service you are intending to use.
+>
+> {: .source}
+{: .callout}

-Upload our predicted PDB structure to the foldseek server and search for similar structures.
+1. Upload our predicted PDB structure to the Foldseek server and search for similar structures.
+Ensure that the check-boxes for all databases are selected (see screenshot below).

 > ## Input form
 > {% raw %}